Human right to water and sanitation: World Rights to Water Day

 Water is essential for existence of living beings including humans.
 Therefore, having access to pure and adequate quantity of water is an inalienable human right.
 Hence, the Eco Needs Foundation (ENF) deems it necessary to recognise the right to water (with ensured per capita minimum quantity of water) through the appropriate expressed legal provision.
 The United Nations with its several covenants has made it obligatory for all the nations to ensure equitable distribution of water amongst all the citizens.
 Accordingly, the ENF began to observe and promote the celebration of World Rights to Water Day on 20 March, the date on which Dr. Babasaheb Ambedkar ("the father of modern India") led the world's first satyagraha for water in 1927.
 The World Right to Water Day calls for the adoption of special legislation establishing the universal right to water.
 Under the guidance of founder Dr Priyanand Agale, the ENF arranges a variety of several programmes to ensure the right to water for Indian citizens.

 New Zealand

 ESCR are not explicitly protected in New Zealand at the current time, either by the Human Rights or Bill of Rights Acts, therefore the right to water is not defended by law there.
 The New Zealand Law Society has recently indicated that this country would give further consideration to the legal status of economic, social and cultural rights.

 United States

-In Pilchen v.
-City of Auburn, New York, a single mother named Diane Pilchen was living as a rental tenant in a foreclosed house, in which the owner (landlord) of the house had failed to pay the water bill for some time.
-The City of Auburn billed Pilchen for the landlord's arrears, and repeatedly shut her water service off without notice when she could not pay these debts, making the house uninhabitable.
-The city condemned the home and forced Pilchen and her child to move out.
-Pilchen was represented by the Public Utility Law Project of New York (PULP) in the lawsuit.
-The City of Auburn attempted unsuccessfully to argue that water is not a constitutional right because bottled water could be used instead, an argument that was contested by PULP as absurd.
-In 2010, Pilchen won summary judgment in which it was determined that shutting off the water violated her constitutional rights, and that Pilchen could not be billed and stopped from having water due to an unrelated party's delays in paying water bills.